ddev/ddev/docs/users/extend/custom-commands.md

 drush $@
 ```

 In addition to commands that run in the standard ddev containers like "web" and "db", you can run commands in custom containers, just using the service name, like `.ddev/commands/solr/<command>`.
-Not, however, that your service must mount /mnt/ddev_config as the web and db containers do, so the `volumes` section of docker-compose.<servicename>.yaml needs:
+Note, however, that your service must mount /mnt/ddev_config as the web and db containers do, so the `volumes` section of docker-compose.<servicename>.yaml needs:

 ```
     volumes: